Malcolm X (1992 film): Plot

-Malcolm returns to New York City's Harlem and begins to preach the Nation's message; over time, his speeches draw large crowds of onlookers.
-Malcolm proposes ideas such as African-American separation from white Americans.
+Malcolm returns to Harlem and begins to preach the Nation's message; over time, his speeches draw large crowds of onlookers.
+He proposes ideas such as African-American separation from white Americans.
 In 1958, Malcolm meets nurse Betty Sanders.
 The two begin dating, quickly marry and become the parents of four daughters.
-Several years later, Malcolm is now in a high position as the spokesperson of the Nation of Islam.
-During this time, Malcolm learns that Muhammad had fathered numerous children out of wedlock, contradicting his teachings and Islam.
+Several years later, he is now in a high position as the spokesperson of the Nation of Islam.
+During this time, he learns that Muhammad had fathered numerous children out of wedlock, contradicting his teachings and Islam.

-After President John F. Kennedy is assassinated in November 1963, Malcolm comments that the assassination was the product of the white violence that has been prevalent in America since its founding, saying the killing is an example of "the devil's chickens coming home to roost."
-This statement damages Malcolm's reputation and Muhammad suspends him from speaking to the press or at temples for 90 days.
-Malcolm announces he has been forced out of the Nation of Islam and will start his own mosque in New York.
+After President John F. Kennedy is assassinated, Malcolm comments that the assassination was the product of white violence that has been prevalent in America since its founding, saying the killing is an example of "the devil's chickens coming home to roost."
+This statement damages his reputation and Muhammad suspends him from speaking to the press or at temples for 90 days.
+He announces that he has been forced out of the Nation of Islam and will start his own mosque in New York.

 In early 1964, Malcolm goes on a pilgrimage to Mecca where he meets Muslims from all races, including white.
 His house is firebombed in early 1965.

 On February 21, 1965, Malcolm speaks before a crowd at the Audubon Ballroom, but assassins shoot him several times.
-One of Malcolm's bodyguards shoots one of the shooters in the leg before a furious crowd beats him.
+One of his bodyguards shoots one of the shooters in the leg before a furious crowd beats him.
 Malcolm is transported to a hospital, where his death is announced to the crowd.

 The film concludes with a series of clips showing the aftermath of Malcolm's death.
-Martin Luther King Jr. delivers a eulogy to Malcolm, and Ossie Davis recites a speech at Malcolm's funeral.
+Martin Luther King Jr. delivers a eulogy to him, and Ossie Davis recites a speech at his funeral.
 Nelson Mandela delivers a speech to a school, quoting an excerpt from one of Malcolm's speeches.